The burden of these studies is to provide scriptural support for the claims in our doctrinal statement and to respond to contrary claims.

 Dr. S. Lewis Johnson, whose credentials are noted above: "In spite of overwhelming evidence to the contrary, there remains persistent support for the contention that the term Israel may refer properly to Gentile believers in the present age. . . ."8

 May "Israel" be used poetically of the church in the writing of a song, the fashioning of a colorful sermon, or the like, as has often been the case?
 Linguistically, anything may be used metaphorically for anything else.
-Someone may refer to me as a tube of toothpaste: Squeeze me hard enough, and everything that's inside will come out.
-But when one is dealing with biblical terminology, one must be extremely careful to not inadvertently undermine Bible truth.
+Someone may refer to me as a tube of toothpaste; squeeze me hard enough, and everything that's inside will come out.
+But when one is dealing with biblical terminology, he or she must be extremely careful to not inadvertently undermine Bible truth.
 Speaking or singing of the church as Israel will do exactly that.

 Retain the standard of sound words which you have heard from me,